-My name is Osian Lewis and I study English Literature and Philosophy at Cardiff University.
+My name is Osian Lewis I'm a graduate in English Literature and Philosophy from Cardiff University.

 I'm the drummer of a band called Animal Brothers.

 My interests are music, politics, literature, philosophy, running, drumming and writing.

 This blog is mostly album reviews- I will try and make sure that my posts are both accessible and intellectually stimulating and I will occasionally cover other grounds.
 The name is a lyric from Radiohead's song 'Airbag'.

 Saturday, 14 September 2013

 Free Music Streaming, Piracy and the Music Industry

 Time to do some serious journalism.
 Like this guy.
 Bet he's got urgent matters to attend to, amirite?

 As someone who is passionate about listening to and creating music, the state of the music industry is a subject that's very important to me.
 The modern music industry is a true cultural marvel: today it is possible to access the culmination of a 100+ years of music recordings for free by merely clicking a few buttons.
 Music crosses cultural, linguistic and generational boundaries.
 It reflects life in all its variety.

 As I often say, the best artists manage to strike the balance between art and entertainment just right.
 If you create music without giving time and thought towards making it accessible, relateable and (to an extent) conventional, then you will be lucky to ever gather a following large enough to live off.
 There are definitely examples of artists who do whatever the hell they want in their artistic process.
 For example the Animal Collective occasionally create songs that almost seem like they don't actually want their music to be listenable (no offense to the Animal Collective; a lot of their music is idiosyncratic genius).
 Other artists are manufactured by record labels in order to fit a Pop sized gap in the market and to produce predictable, trend-following albums at a break neck speed (but I'm not so bitchy as to name any names.)